perladvent/perldotcom/content/article/quoting-the-shell.md

 # <a data-flickr-embed="true"  href="https://www.flickr.com/photos/psyberartist/6686826117/in/photolist-bbTJrt-28sUivg-4pmCYD-9mdKd7-7VxQhR-4CVtdx-6vrn8j-4z5Bhr-4z9Nv5-myEcPM-dPWcrC-WsgtAz-8Abc1E-boy26K-4z5uUX-VMfv6t-4rSXe5-wW28d-7bEhFQ-7VpksA-eA5gX-bbTJbx-ctmiLG-z1h1wd-dwxyRd-7w1CMn-7VgBD8-4QTAq6-LLQ3c-6SNXrT-bbTGni-8w7Q4K-amYZ6G-6SNXeZ-GeSUyQ-4z9TrA-nhj9Fq-kZgme-R6sN5Z-kZg5P-5p5fH-22NTQhn-4ZH1sM-4z5uFp-4z5ymX-4z9P3Y-43GAdZ-25pBqzb-4z5CcB-7wYADF" title="cracked"><img src="https://farm8.staticflickr.com/7167/6686826117_2f7c1d2971_b.jpg" width="1024" height="708" alt="cracked"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 By some alignment of the stars, lately I've run into the same problem in different contexts and in different projects this year.
-What happens in an external command when a shell has spaces or other special characters?
+What happens in an external command when an argument has spaces or other special characters?

-Ever wonder why weird restrictions on whitespace exists in web forms?
-It's probably because the backend can't deal with values with whitespace.
+Ever wonder why web forms have weird restrictions on whitespace?
+It's probably because the backend can't deal with values with whitespace or other special characters.
 Or, at some point the programmer dealt with such a system and it scarred them for life; they are spacephobic.
+The mechanics of some underlying mechanism leak through and infect the your application-level experience.

 We tend to assume that we can interpolate strings into a command line and everything will be fine, even if we actually know how that can be dangerous.
-I explain those dangers in [Mastering Perl](https://www.masteringperl.org) but ignore here.
-You can read about some of that in [perlsec](https://perldoc.perl.org/perlsec.html).
+I explain some of those dangers in [Mastering Perl](https://www.masteringperl.org) when I write about Perl's taint checking.
+You can also read about some of that in [perlsec](https://perldoc.perl.org/perlsec.html).
+I'll ignore all that for this short article.

 My example here uses a macOS command that I have been playing with, but this applies to just about any Unix-ish external command.
 On Windows, you have additional concerns because you have to know what `cmd` is going to do as well has a particular program will handle its own argument string.
-I don't go into that in this article.

 ### Doing it the wrong way